The Traitors (British TV series) series 1

-The first series of The Traitors premiered on BBC One on 29 November 2022 and concluded on 22 December 2022.
+The first series of The Traitors was first broadcast on BBC One on 29 November 2022.
+The series concluded on 22 December 2022 where Hannah Byczkowski, Aaron Evans and Meryl Williams won as Faithfuls, while Wilfred "Wilf" Webster placed as a runner-up, as a Traitor.

 Contestants

 22 contestants competed on the first series of The Traitors.
 In a minor twist, Alex and Tom had a pre-existing relationship as they were dating before competing in the series.

 Amos and Kieran were apparently banished from the game on arrival at the castle, after placing themselves at the end of a line of most and least likely to win the show.
 However, they were both reintroduced to the show in a twist during episode 5.